Kontsevich-Zorich monodromy groups of translation covers of some platonic solids: On the 3-cover of the octahedron

 \subsection{Unfolding of the octahedron as a square-tiled surface}

 The regular octahedron has cone angle $\frac{4\pi}{3}$ at each vertex.
 Its unfolding 3-fold cover is a translation surface of genus four.
 We apply appropriate shear and dilation maps (Figure~\ref{fig: shear}) and consider its associated square-tiled surface along with a basis of homology.
-The squares are indexed from 1 to 24, and the labels above and to the right of square $i$ denote $\sigma_v(i)$ and $\sigma_h(i)$ respectively.
+The squares are indexed by numbers from 1 to 24, and the squares above and to the right of square $i$ are denoted by $\sigma_v(i)$ and $\sigma_h(i)$ respectively.

 In this section, we study the surface $O$, which is the image under $T^2$ of the translation cover from\cite{AAH}.
 The monodromy group is the same for any surface in the orbit.
-By \texttt{surface\_dynamics} package, we get We will use these generators to compute the Kontsevich--Zorich monodromy group of the translation cover of the octahedron.
+By the \texttt{surface\_dynamics} package, we get We will use these generators to compute the Kontsevich--Zorich monodromy group of the translation cover of the octahedron.